RebelGuy/chat-mate/docs/concepts.md

 Since the majority of ChatMate's data is saved against a particular streamer, and kept isolated therein, most API endpoints only make sense within a streamer context.
 As such, they require the `X-Streamer` header to be set to the streamer's registered user's username when making a request.
 In ChatMate Studio, this is managed via the streamer dropdown menu.
 In the Client, it is set to the logged-in user's name.

 # Streamers and livestreams
 Streamers are users that have special permissions not otherwise granted to normal users.
-They are identified by an entry in the `streamer` table and assigned an `owner` rank in the context of that `streamer` entry.
+They are identified by an entry in the `streamer` table and assigned an `owner` rank in the context of that `streamer`.

 For a normal user to get to the stage of livestreaming, the following steps must be taken:
 - [Link](#channel-linking) the streaming channels to their ChatMate account.